lockerpm/examples/README.md

 - **DevOps Support:** Locker is designed to meet the demands of modern DevOps practices, enabling secure secret management in continuous integration and deployment pipelines.

+- **Access Control:** Locker allows you to control access to secrets, ensuring that only authorized users or systems can retrieve sensitive information.

+- **Logging and Auditing:** Locker provides comprehensive logging and auditing capabilities, allowing you to track access to secrets and maintain compliance with security policies.

+- **Secret Scanning:** Locker includes built-in scanning functionality to detect and identify secrets within your project, helping you proactively identify and mitigate security risks.

 ## Getting Started

 To start using Locker Secrets Manager in your project, follow these steps: